-Students may be placed on probation when they fail to meet certain minimum requirements of the program, including the required GPA, receipt of two or more grades of C+ or below, or nonadherence to the expectations for normal progress in the program.
+Students may be placed on probation when they fail to meet certain minimum requirements of the program, including the required GPA, receipt of two or more grades of C+ or below, receipt of an F in a required course, or non-adherence to the expectations for normal progress in the program.
 After a one-semester probationary period, the student's performance and progress will be re-reviewed by the Ph.D.
 Committee, in consultation with the SCJ Dean.
 If it is determined that the student has failed to meet the provisions of the probationary warning, the Ph.D.
 Committee may recommend the student's dismissal from the program.
 If some, but not all, provisions have been met, the Committee may choose to extend the probation for an additional semester, subject to re-review.

 When a performance problem is sufficiently severe, the Ph.D.
-Program Director will recommend students for dismissal from the program without a probationary period.
+Program Director will refer a student to the full faculty for consideration of dismissal from the program without a probationary period.
 Such severe problems include but are not limited to:

-- Failure of the comprehensive exam in two attempts. - Failure of the empirical paper in two attempts. - Failure to successfully defend the dissertation prospectus in two attempts. - Failure to successfully defend the dissertation in two attempts. - Non-adherence to time limits (See Time Limits for Doctoral Degree, pg.
-33). - Gross or intentional violations of Institutional Review Board procedures (See Protection of Human Subjects, pg.
-34). - Violations of academic integrity (See Academic Integrity, pg.
-34).
+- Failure of the empirical paper in two attempts. - Failure to successfully defend the dissertation prospectus in two attempts.

+- Failure to successfully defend the dissertation in two attempts. - Non-adherence to time limits (See Time Limits for Doctoral Degree, pg.
+32). - Gross or intentional violations of Institutional Review Board procedures (See Protection of Human Subjects, pg.
+33). - Violations of academic integrity (See Academic Integrity, pg.
+33).